Garrison sergeant major

-A garrison sergeant major (GSM) (Note: Note that in the British Army, the plural is "garrison sergeant majors" and not "garrison sergeants major".
-The earliest usage of "sergeant majors" in The Times is in 1822.
-The last of the (very occasional) usages of "sergeants major", except when referring to American NCOs, is in 1938.) in the British Army is the senior warrant officer of a garrison and holds the rank of warrant officer class 1.
-The GSM London District, always a guardsman, holds one of the four most senior WO1 appointments in the British Army, and has military ceremonial responsibility for important state occasions such as Trooping the Colour.
+A garrison sergeant major (GSM) in the British Army is the senior warrant officer of a garrison and holds the rank of warrant officer class 1.
+The Garrison Sergeant Major London District (GSM LONDIST), always a warrant officer from the Foot Guards, holds one of the four most senior WO1 appointments in the British Army and has military ceremonial responsibility for important state occasions such as Trooping the Colour.

 London District

-The post of GSM London District was established in the early 1940s with specific responsibilities as State Ceremonial Sergeant Major.
+The post of GSM London District was established in the early 1940s with specific responsibilities as state ceremonial sergeant major.
 The first tasks of the new GSM were to organise the military ceremonial at the funeral of King George VI in 1952 and the coronation of Queen Elizabeth II in 1953.
-The GSM also organised the military ceremonial at the state funeral of the Queen on 19 September 2022.
+The GSM also organised the military ceremonial at the state funeral of Elizabeth II on 19 September 2022.

-The Garrison Sergeant Major, Billy Mott (left), alongside his successor-to-be Vern Stokes at the State Opening of Parliament 2015.